CALD 1: Culture and Cultural Competency (for general health clinical workforce)

 Course Duration: 2 hours remote face-to-face (via Zoom)

-NOTE: If you prefer to take this module's online (e-learning) option, go to the eCALD website login page to open an account and enrol for that option.
+NOTE: If you prefer to take this module's online (e-learning) option, go to the eCALD website login page to log in or open an account and enrol for that option.

 CALD 2: Working with Migrant Patients